department-of-veterans-affairs/vets-website/content/pages/pension/pension-management-center.md

 <div class="va-introtext">

-We have 3 Pension Management Centers.
+We have 3 Regional Pension Management Centers.
 Look at the lists below to find the center that serves your state or territory.
 Then, mail your pension application to the address for that center.

 </div>